 Expose existing buried pipe at locations that will be connected to new piping.
-Confirm location, depth, orientation, type of pipe, outside diameter, and type and location of joints.
-Contractor shall field locate proposed tapping sleeve locations so that the tap is centered 3 to 6 feet from the joint that will be capped/plugged.
+Confirm location, depth, orientation, type of pipe, outside diameter, and type and location of joints in advance of scheduled connection.

-Connections to the existing DMWW's system for the 8 inch and 12 inch water main shall be coordinated with the Engineer and scheduled a minimum of 48 hours in advance.
+Connections to the existing DMWW's system shall be coordinated with the Engineering Technician and scheduled a minimum of 48 hours in advance for water main 12 inch and smaller and a minimum of 72 hours in advance for water main 16 inch and larger.
 Customers who will be without water shall be notified by the Contractor a minimum of 24 hours in advance.
-DMWW will provide the Contractor a customer notification list with names and addresses.
 Water main shutdowns may need to be completed outside normal working hours to minimize impact on affected customers.
 No additional compensation will be paid for work outside normal working hours.